California Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Siskiyou County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Siskiyou County that you need to transfer you would only need to order our forms once for all of your properties in Siskiyou County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Siskiyou County you only need to order once.

 Use this form to transfer real estate at death, but outside of a will and without the need for probate distribution.
 Execute the TODD form, then record it during the course of your life, and within 60 days of the signing date (5626(a)).
 Note that unlike grant deeds or quitclaim deeds, there is no change in ownership when transfer on death deeds are recorded (5650), so they are exempt from transfer taxes and the Preliminary Change of Ownership Report (PCOR).